Can someone over 80 get life insurance?

 Once the term of the cover has expired, the policy finishes and if you didn’t pass away, no pay out is issued.

-Whilst most insurers will accept term based cover up to the age of 84, the maximum term length offered would be 5 years and premiums will be extremely costly.
+Whilst most insurers will accept term based cover up to the age of 84, the maximum term length offered would be 5 years and premiums will be extremely high.

 As a result, other forms of cover are likely to be more suitable/cost-effective.